 · · · ·

-Volunteering in your community is one of the best ways to make a real difference, and it’s also a great way to meet people who care about the same things you do.
+Volunteering in your community is one of the best ways to make a real difference — and it’s also a great way to meet people who care about the same things you do.
 Whether you’re helping out at a local food bank, mentoring students, or joining a neighborhood clean-up, your time and skills can make a big impact.
 Plus, volunteering gives you a sense of purpose and connection that’s hard to beat.

-Greensboro Non-Profits to Volunteer With:
+Greensboro Non-Profits to Volunteer With

 After Gateway Inc.

-ABOUT: After Gateway is a nationally accredited day health program for adults with severe developmental disabilities.
+About: After Gateway is a nationally accredited day health program for adults with severe developmental disabilities.

-336-379-7670
+Contact: 336-379-7670

 aftergateway@gmail.com

-A Simple Gesture-Greensboro, High Point, and Guilford County
+A Simple Gesture — Greensboro, High Point, and Guilford County

-Leslie Isakoff
+Contact: Leslie Isakoff Leslie.isakoff@asimplegesturegso.org

 lquagliano@adsyes.org